alefacciolla/alefacciolla/README.md

-- 👋 Hi, I’m Alexandre Facciolla (@aleskywalker87 here or @Facciolla on Twitter)
+- 👋 Hi, I’m Alexandre Facciolla (@alefacciolla here or @Facciolla on Twitter)
 - 👀 I’m interested in Data Driven Journalism (DDJ) and Linux enviroment - I'm using now Linux Mint 20.1 (Ulyssa) and I'm trying to work with others distributions with Virtual Box.

 - I’m currently learning Data Driven Journalism (DDJ) from a MBA I'm doing, and how to work with Ambiental Data as a student from Escola de Dados.